mckn1ght/BlackJack/README.md

    - Computer player now chooses if he pays or not based on the number of points he has
    - Fixed a bug that was breaking the intended flow of the game
    - Converted scoruri menu to setari
+   - Butons will now make a sound when they are clicked

 -------------------------------------------------------------------------------------------------------